Refuting the Direct Sum Conjecture for Total Functions in Deterministic Communication Complexity: Introduction

 The direct sum question, aside from being of independent interest and pervasive in computer science, was originally motivated in the context of communication complexity by the work of \citet{karchmer1995super} connecting it to circuit lower bounds.
 By building on previous work (\citet{karchmer1988monotone}) characterising circuit depth in terms of the communication complexity of certain relations, the authors showed that a direct sum theorem on such relations would imply that $NC \subsetneq P$.
 In the same paper they successfully apply the approach for monotone circuits.

-There are different formulations of the direct sum conjecture, we will refute the following found in \citet{AmbainisBGKT2000} and more recently \citet{hazan2017two}:
+There are different formulations of the direct sum conjecture, we will refute the following found in \citet{AmbainisBGKT2000} and more recently in \citet{hazan2017two}:

-There are many variants in how one can ask the the question of how multiple instances of functions impact the complexity of the problem.
+There are many variants of the question of how multiple instances of a function affect the complexity of the problem.
 In \citet{Kushilevitz1997}, they ask if $\comp{f,g}$ is smaller than $\comp{f}+\comp{g}$ for families of functions $f$ and $g$.
 Other ways of framing the question might ask for a weaker form of the conjecture.
 For example the problem is stated as $\comp{f^{\symNumInstances}}\geq \Omega(\symNumInstances.\comp{f})$ in some sources (\citet{braverman2022communication}).

 However a counter-example to the conjecture in its strongest form has thus far remained elusive and is of significance in understanding better the original variant needed for $NC^1\neq NC^2$ which allows only for an additive term (\citet{AmbainisBGKT2000}).
 A counterexample to the conjecture in this form also provides the first example of a family of functions where the number of bits saved actually grows as the functions gets larger.